limyansky/personal_website/_drafts/A-Guessing-Game-with-GPT2.md

 ## Inspiration
 During social hour in the physics department, we would occasionally play a guessing game called [ArXiv vs SnarXiv](http://snarxiv.org/vs-arxiv/).
-ArXiv is an open access website where scientists post pre-print copies of their papers, while SnarXiv is a parody of website which generates fake paper titles, abstracts, and authors.
+ArXiv is an open access website where scientists post pre-print copies of their papers, while SnarXiv is a parody website which generates fake paper titles, abstracts, and authors.
-In this game, players are tasked with discerning which source, ArXiv or SnarXiv, each title originates from.
+In this game, players are tasked with discerning which source (ArXiv or SnarXiv) each title originates from.
-Although a fun way to pass the time, but I never felt I could really give it an honest shot, as theoretical physics is not my area of expertise.
+Although a fun way to pass the time, I never felt I could really give it an honest shot, as theoretical physics is not my area of expertise.
-Enter, GPT2.
+Enter: GPT2.

 GPT stands for _Generative Pre-Trained Transformer_. _Generative_, because it auto-completes text, _pre-trained_ because this auto-complete task can be easily leveraged to perform other tasks, and finally _transformer_ refers to the underlying structure of the model.
 I first heard of the GPT family of LLMs in relation to OpenAI's [ChatGPT](https://chat.openai.com/chat), an online chat-bot powered by the GPT3 model.
-GPT2 is a bit older, but it is the most recent member of the family released as open-source.
+GPT2 is a bit older, but it is the most recent member of the family to be released as open-source.
-Through tweaking the GPT2 model in a process called "fine-tuning", I thought I could get to to generate realistic sounding paper titles in a subject area that I am more familiar with.
+Through tweaking the GPT2 model in a process called "fine-tuning", I thought I could get it to generate realistic sounding paper titles in a subject area that I am more familiar with.

 ## The Data